 Children are vulnerable members of society who depend on adults to care for them.
 People are generally allowed to parent in whatever style they choose but, when an adult who is supposed to care for them hurts them, the law gets involved.

-In Fort Lauderdale, child abuse is governed by four statutes and is defined as any willful act or threatened act that results in physical, mental, or sexual injury or harm that causes or is likely to cause a child’s physical, mental, or emotional health to be significantly impaired.
+Child abuse is governed by four statutes and is defined as any willful act or threatened act that results in physical, mental, or sexual injury or harm that causes or is likely to cause a child’s physical, mental, or emotional health to be significantly impaired.
 Abuse of a child can include acts, omissions, or corporal discipline of a child by a parent or a legal custodian for disciplinary purposes that does not in and of itself constitute abuse when it does not result in harm to a child.

 After an instance of child abuse is reported, two different state agencies can get involved.
 The Department of Children and Families and Child Protective Services can investigate any complaint they receive.
-Often, there are complaints called into the Florida Abuse Hotline which anyone can use to report suspected child abuse, neglect, or abandonment.
+Often, there are complaints called into the Florida Abuse Hotline which anyone can use to report suspected abuse, neglect, or abandonment.

 These cases are referred to the Department of Children and Families.
 When there is any injury involved, local law enforcement is assigned to the case to do a criminal investigation as well.
 Depending on the nature and extent of the reports, there could be an investigation by the Department of Children and Families and criminal investigation conducted by a local law enforcement agency.